soravitpuengsema/spotify-top-album/README.md

 # spotify-top-albums
-show Spotfy most played albums on Github readme profile.
+show your Spotfy most played albums on Github README profile.

-by getting user's Top 30 and sort album with the most tracks. (like Collageify)
+by getting user's Top 30 and sort album by most tracks. (like Collageify)

 using Express and Vercel.